api-platform/docs/distribution/index.md

 or in Kévin's book "[Persistence in PHP with the Doctrine ORM](https://www.amazon.fr/gp/product/B00HEGSKYQ/ref=as_li_tl?ie=UTF8&camp=1642&creative=6746&creativeASIN=B00HEGSKYQ&linkCode=as2&tag=kevidung-21)".

 For the sake of simplicity, in this example we used public properties (except for the id, see below).
-API Platform as well as Doctrine also support support accessor methods (getters/setters), use them if you want to.
+API Platform as well as Doctrine also support accessor methods (getters/setters), use them if you want to.
 We used a private property for the id and a getter for the id to enforce the fact that it is read only (the ID will be generated by the RDMS because the `@ORM\GeneratedValue` annotation).
 API Platform also has first-grade support for UUIDs, [you should probably use them instead of auto-incremented ids](https://www.clever-cloud.com/blog/engineering/2015/05/20/why-auto-increment-is-a-terrible-idea/).